-- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances. - 1.2 THE SCHOOL is committed to safeguarding and promoting the welfare of all its students.
-We believe that: - All children/young people have the right to be protected from harm; - Children/young people need to be safe and to feel safe in school; - Children/young people need support which matches their individual needs, including those who may have experienced abuse; - All children/young people have the right to speak freely and voice their values and beliefs; - All children/young people must be encouraged to respect each other's values and support each other; - All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs - a happy healthy sociable child/young person will achieve better educationally; - Schools can and do contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk taking behaviours; and - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse. - 1.3 The Principal takes seriously his responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering harm. - 1.4 We recognise that all staff have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern. - 1.5 All staff1 believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child.
+- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances. - 1.2 The school is committed to safeguarding and promoting the welfare of all its students.We believe that: - All children/young people have the right to be protected from harm; - Children/young people need to be safe and to feel safe in school; - Children/young people need support which matches their individual needs, including those who may have experienced abuse; - All children/young people have the right to speak freely and voice their values and beliefs; - All children/young people must be encouraged to respect each other's values and support each other; - All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs - a happy healthy sociable child/young person will achieve better educationally; - Schools can and do contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk taking behaviours; and - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse.
+'Staff' covers all adult staff on site, including temporary, supply and ancillary staff, and volunteers working with children - 1.3 The Principal who is also the Proprietor takes seriously his responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering harm.

+- 1.4 We recognise that all staff have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern. - 1.5 All staff believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child.